odeon-org/.github/CONTRIBUTING.md

 Any quality issue that will result in a bug should be fixed.

 #### Talk in Person if Necessary
 Code review tools and chat-tools allow us to communicate with our peers in an asynchronous and effortless way.
-But, there are quite a few situations where a proper human interaction, either face to face or via voice/video cannot be bet.
+But, there are quite a few situations where a proper human interaction, either face to face or via voice/video, cannot be beaten.

 Complex issues, for example, can be much more efficient and positively resolved once you hop over to your colleague or call her and discuss it personally.
 The same holds true for contentious issues or sensitive matters.